A Mobile Data-Driven Hierarchical Deep Reinforcement Learning Approach for Real-time Demand-Responsive Railway Rescheduling and Station Overcrowding Mitigation: Introduction

 Our study builds a time-variant environment of passenger-railway system with MD and train timetable, which contains full-day data to simulate the open-end disrupted period.
-A DQN agent is proposed to map the in-station condition, backup resource and on-route headway to the dispatching and rescheduling processes.
-The action of DQN is divided into two steps where the first step is to learn in what condition to dispatch a train referring to the dynamic in-station demand, station crowdedness, available rolling stock and current time, and the second step is to determine the rerouting plan, stop schedule and capacity allocation referring to the real-time OD demand and on-route headway.
-The agent is trained to maximize the reward of the demand satisfaction, capacity utilization, and minimize the penalty of denied passengers, in-station overcrowding, time delay and narrow headway for the whole period of disruption.
-This study is motivated by a real-world flood disaster in July 2021 in Zhengzhou, a central railway hub city in China.
-A large number of railway routes in China were severely disrupted or totally suspended for weeks and trains had to engage in emergency braking maneuvers near many stations.
-Because of the complete blockage of the central hub, the circulation of rolling stock was broken, causing significant reduction on the number of rolling stock in routes related to Zhengzhou.
-Facing prevalent train cancellations, thousands of passengers were stranded in affected up- and down-stream stations around Zhengzhou.
-Among the upstream stations, those hubs with high passenger volumes are particularly sensitive to passenger overcrowding, as a result of train cancellation.
-Xi'an, a high-demand hub station west to Zhengzhou, is selected as the case-study station based on the MD before and during the Zhengzhou flood period.
-This study considers the rescheduling of up to 20 available trains passing through Xi'an and Zhengzhou in the west-to-east direction to cover 33 lines on 9 routes and serve about 1800 passengers in Xi'an station during a day.
-Subsequently, the trained agent is transferred to an online environment, where it is tested in meeting the demand of around 2800 passengers with real-world passengers' mobility patterns.
+An HDRL approach is proposed to map the in-station condition, backup resource and on-route headway to the dispatching and rescheduling decision.
+The agent is in a feudal hierarchy structure with two levels where the upper level is to learn in what condition to dispatch a train referring to the dynamic in-station conditions, and the lower level is to determine the specific rescheduling plan referring to the real-time OD demands and on-route headway.
+The agent is trained to maximize the reward of the demand satisfaction, capacity utilization, and minimize the penalty of denying passengers, in-station overcrowding, time delay and unsafe headway for the whole period of disruption.
+Our proposed HDRL model was tested in a real-world disaster scenario occurred on July 20 2022 in Zhengzhou, a major central rail hub in China.
+Xi'an, an upstream heavy-demand station on the west of Zhengzhou, is selected as the focused station.
+The experiments conducted in this study encompassed several aspects, including the efficiency of offline training, capability analysis of the agent, benchmark with meta-heuristics and the online applicability during the Zhengzhou flood period.
+Notably, the agent satisfied up to 62\% demand on the 9 routes with only 61\% of the original rolling stock, and avoided in-station overcrowding during the whole period of disruption.
+After sufficient training, our HDRL agent outperformed our customized meta-heuristics in terms of demand satisfaction, rolling stock allocation and overall rewards.
+When the agent was transferred to a real-world disrupting environment with higher demand, it stably maintained the solving capability similar to the offline training results, which shows its adaptability in handling unforeseen disruptions in real-time settings.